-The government are helping smaller employers by changing the way Statutory Sick Pay (SSP) deals with absences due to coronavirus COVID-19.
+The government are helping smaller employers by changing the way Statutory Sick Pay (SSP) deals with absences due to coronavirus.
 We explain how the SSP relief package works and who can use it.

-What is the Coronavirus Statutory Sick Pay Rebate Scheme?
+What is the Statutory Sick Pay Rebate Scheme (SSPRS)?

-Employers can use the relief scheme to reclaim up to two weeks’ worth of Statutory Sick Pay (SSP), that they’ve paid out to employees for COVID-19 sickness absences.
+The scheme sets out to help employers facing higher-than-usual sickness absences.
+Employers can use SSPRS relief to reclaim up to two weeks’ worth of Statutory Sick Pay (SSP) per employee for COVID-related sickness absences.
 SSP for these absences will also be paid from the first day off, rather than day four as is standard.

-The SSP rebate is available to smaller employers who need to reclaim sick pay for employees who have been off because of coronavirus.
+The SSP rebate scheme is available to smaller employers who are reclaiming sick pay which they paid to employees whose absence was as a result of coronavirus.

 They can only reclaim up to two weeks’ worth of SSP, even if the employee has been off for longer.

-SSP is only reimbursed where the sickness absence is due to coronavirus COVID-19.
+SSP is only reimbursed where the sickness absence is due to coronavirus.

 This doesn’t change that the fact that employees need to qualify for SSP under normal rules.
-The ‘day one’ rule also only applies if the employee is claiming SSP because of COVID-19.
+The ‘day one’ rule also only applies if the employee is claiming SSP because of COVID.

 Can I make multiple claims for the SSP rebate?

-Yes, you can claim the rebate more than once, but your claims must not be worth more than 2 weeks of SSP per employee.
+Yes, you can claim SSPRS more than once, but your claims must not be worth more than 2 weeks of SSP per employee.

 Do I need to ask my employee for a fit note?

-While employers should be keeping records of staff absences and SSP payments, you don’t need to ask employees for a fit note (or ‘sick note’) which proves they were off with COVID-19.
+While employers should be keeping records of staff absences and SSP payments, you don’t need to ask employees for a fit note (or ‘sick note’) which proves they were off with COVID.